greenthegarden/RelayduinoMqttController/README.md

 # RelayduinoMqttController

-An [Arduino](http://arduino.cc) project to control a [KTA-223 Relayduino](https://oceancontrols.com.au/KTA-223.html) via [MQTT](http://mqtt.org).
+An [Arduino](http://arduino.cc) project to control an Ocean Controls [KTA-223 Relayduino](https://oceancontrols.com.au/KTA-223.html) via [MQTT](http://mqtt.org).

 ## Requirements

-A KTA-223 Relayduino with an ethernet shield installed.
+An Ocean Controls KTA-223 Relayduino with an ethernet shield installed.

 In addition, an MQTT broker is required to running and accessible from the Arduino.